remko/xeps/whiteboarding.md

 how to resolve the conflict.
 We assume both sides know, for each possible combination of different operations starting from the same state, how these operations need to be transformed in order to get a pair of operations that gets both sides back to the same state again.
-We will refer to this transformation as the *xform* function, which is applied on 2 states, and results in 2 transformed states.
+We will refer to this transformation as the *xform* function, which is applied on 2 operations starting from the same state, and results in 2 transformed operations.

 So, if we go back to the example, Romeo decides to apply operation *c'*.